SitecorePowerShell/Book/scripting.md

 # Scripting

+Once you move beyond running a single commands, you will begin to combine those into scripts for automation.
-The ISE is a great way to group together various commands into what is commonly known as a script.
-Windows PowerShell is a combination of small utility commands and a syntax that lends itself to scripting.
+The Integrated Scripting Environment (ISE) is a great way to group together those individual commands.
 Below is an example of the SPE ISE.

 ![ISE](images/screenshots/ISE-empty.png)